Tanmayakaranth/tanmayakaranth.github.io/README.md

 ### 🏆 Hackathons & Certifications

 - 🥇 **Mystara Hackathon – CalmCues**
-   -*React Native Emotional Support App for autistic users* -*This assistive, cross-platform mobile application was developed to improve emotional regulation and safety for autistic users.
+      *React Native Emotional Support App for autistic users* *This assistive, cross-platform mobile application was developed to improve emotional regulation and safety for autistic users.
 Key features include a support chatbot powered by real-time emotion detection, along with critical emergency tools like SOS location and fake calls and an accessible learning module driven by gamification and offline resources.*
-   -*Won the Hackathon with over 25 teams participating*
+      *Won the Hackathon with over 25 teams participating*

 - 🧩 **GrabHack – Project Synapse**
-   -*AI-powered logistics solution cross-platform React Native app) * -*The Synapse solution is a smart mobile delivery platform that uses AI and predictive analytics to optimize logistics and customer communication.
+      *AI-powered logistics solution cross-platform React Native app) * *The Synapse solution is a smart mobile delivery platform that uses AI and predictive analytics to optimize logistics and customer communication.
 It provides real-time insights, intelligent re-routing for drivers, and automated support to significantly boost efficiency, cut operational costs, and improve the delivery experience for everyone involved.*
-   -*Finalist*
+      *Finalist*

 - 💡 **CodeBlitz Hackathon (Init Club)**
-    -*Built a Transport Delay Tracer App that crowdsources real-time bus delay data using user reports and weather APIs.*
+       *Built a Transport Delay Tracer App that crowdsources real-time bus delay data using user reports and weather APIs.*
-    -*Reached the finals*
+       *Reached the finals*

 - 💬 **ACMW Hackfinity Hackathon**
-   -Built a *Neurodivergent Help System for Women* (Women-only 24h event) -*It was a women exclusive hackathon*
+        *Built a *Neurodivergent Help System for Women* *It was a women exclusive hackathon*

 - 🤖 **CIE Summer Internship**
   Developed a **Multi-Model RAG-based Chatbot** for information retrieval.